 Best Olympic Weightlifting Shoes

-Reports suggest that the average American person owns 19 pairs of shoes.
-But, how many of these are gym shoes?
-And how much time are you spending considering the best gym shoe for your weightlifting goals?
+Reports suggest that the average American person owns 19 pairs of shoes - but how many of these are gym shoes?

 Believe it or not, shoes can make a big difference when it comes to training.
 Runners need specific shoes to support their feet and ankles during long distance training, while the best deadlifting shoes need height on the heels.

-As the fitness market continues to expand, and sports like Olympic weightlifting, Cross-fit, and powerlifting grow in popularity amongst men and women, more and more well known brands are designing shoes with the needs of these athletes in mind.
+As the fitness market continues to expand, and sports like Olympic weightlifting, CrossFit, bodybuilding and powerlifting grow in popularity amongst men and women, more and more well known brands are designing shoes with the needs of these athletes in mind.

 My intention is to provide you with a comprehensive breakdown of each shoe to give you an easy guide when you are shopping for the shoe to bring your lifting to the next level.